naver/nam-sdk-android/README.md

 NAM SDK provides an option for developers to send targeting data.
 More information can be found [here](docs/targeting.md).

+## API

+The documentation for latest version is available on [here](https://naver.github.io/nam-sdk-android/)

 ## Demo apps

 - [Java Example](https://github.com/naver/nam-sdk-android/tree/main/example/java-sample)